 If you don’t have insurance to cover alcohol and drug detox, or your provider refuses to pay, you still have options.
 Many treatment centers offer their services on a sliding scale, and you may qualify for public or nonprofit funding.

 Lastly, you may be able to pay for your services on an affordable payment plan.
-Financial situation should never be a barrier to quality detox services and treatment.
+Your financial situation should never be a barrier to quality detox services and rehab treatment.
 Remember, we’re here to help!

 Choosing a Partner to Help

 Detoxing and beginning your road to recovery is something you should never have to do alone.
-Our team of interventionists can help you or a loved one find a quality treatment center, answer your questions, address your concerns and help you live your best life!
+Our team of interventionists can help you or a loved one find a quality rehab treatment center, answer your questions, address your concerns, and help you live your best life!